 I have made important contributions to public understanding of science.
 I am the author of The Rough Guide to Evolution, a popular and wide-ranging introduction to Charles Darwin, the theory of evolution and their ramifications in science and society, which has earned numerous five-star reviews.
 With Nick Matzke, I have written a review article, outlining the evidence that the bacterial flagellum is an evolved rather than designed entity.
 I commissioned and peer-reviewed Baba Brinkman’s Rap Guide to Evolution and was responsible for recruiting Alice Roberts to the role of Professor of Public Engagement in Science at the University of Birmingham.
 In June 2011, I appeared in an episode of Melvin Bragg’s In our Time radio programme.
-I am currently writing a book entitled The Last Days of Smallpox, covering the 1978 Birmingham smallpox incident and other similar events.
+I have written a book entitled The Last Days of Smallpox, covering the 1978 Birmingham smallpox incident and its aftermath.

 In recent years, I have taught on microbiology and human genome evolution: my recent lectures and research talks are available on my YouTube channel.